 Warning: If you create the meta-link after Coursework activities have already been deployed, activities from the newly linked course will not deploy automatically to the parent course.
 Please contact Digital Education team for support.

-How should I metalink the Moodle courses?
+How should I meta-link the Moodle courses?

 Decide which course will be the main ‘parent’ course that students can access, and which course will be the hidden ‘child’ course.